 The mission of The Morton Arboretum is to collect and study trees, shrubs, and other plants from around the world, to display them across naturally beautiful landscapes for people to study and enjoy, and to learn how to grow them in ways that enhance our environment.
 Our goal is to encourage the planting and conservation of trees and other plants for a greener, healthier, and more beautiful world.

-The Morton Arboretum was founded in 1922 by Joy Morton (1855-1934).
-The inspiration for the Arboretum had its origins in Mr. Morton’s own family tree.
-His father, J. Sterling Morton (1832–1902), was the founder of Arbor Day.
+The Morton Arboretum was founded in 1922 by Joy Morton (1855-1934), whose father founded Arbor Day.
 Over the decades, the Arboretum has continued to evolve, while staying true to the Morton family motto, “Plant Trees.”

 Joy Morton (1855-1934) founded the Morton Salt Company in Chicago in 1885, and later The Morton Arboretum 25 miles west of the city in Lisle in 1922.
 LEARN MORE

-The founder of The Morton Arboretum, Joy Morton, was the son of J. Sterling Morton, who originated Arbor Day in 1872.
+Joy Morton's father originated Arbor Day in 1872 some fifty years before Joy founded The Morton Arboretum.
 “Plant Trees” was the Morton family motto.
 LEARN MORE

 The logo of The Morton Arboretum is symbolic and has meaningful ties to the Morton family emblem.
 Learn more